RobinKhiv/449-p3/README.md

 follow below steps:
 1.Install Traefik on machine
-2.Take the below configuration files from the traefikconfig folder of the project and place in the traefik directory traefik.toml routes.toml
+2.Take the (traefik.toml, routes.toml) configuration files from the traefikconfig folder of the project and place in the traefik directory

 3.Run the below command to start traefik

 ./traefik  --configFile=traefik.toml